Passive collaboration is essential to remote work’s long-term success – TechCrunch

 The whiteboard

 The best way to think about the differences between passive and active collaboration is to look at a whiteboard.
 Someone recently asked me, “What is it with people in tech and whiteboards?
 Why are they such a big deal?”
 Whiteboards are simple and “low-tech,” yet have become quintessential in our industry.
-That’s because they represent a source of multi-modal collaboration for engineers.
+That’s because they represent a source of multimodal collaboration for engineers.
 Let’s think back to before COVID.
 How many times have you walked by (or been a part of) a scrum meeting of engineers huddled around a whiteboard?

 Have you ever stopped by because you overheard a snippet of a conversation and wanted to learn more or share your perspective?
 Or maybe something on a whiteboard caught your eye and caused you to start a conversation with another colleague, leading to a breakthrough.
 These are all moments of passive collaboration, which whiteboards so excellently enable (in addition to being a tool for real-time, active collaboration).
 They’re low-friction ways to invite new ideas and perspectives to the conversation that otherwise wouldn’t have been considered.

 While whiteboards are one mode of facilitating passive collaboration, they aren’t the only option.
-Serendipitous meetings in the break room, overhearing a conversation from the next cubicle over, or spotting someone across the room who’s free for a quick gut-check are also examples of passive collaboration.
+Serendipitous meetings in the break room, overhearing a conversation from the next cubicle over, or spotting someone across the room who’s free for a quick gut check are also examples of passive collaboration.
 These interactions are a critical piece of how we work together and the hardest to recreate in a world of remote work.
 Just as silos in the development process are detrimental to software quality, so too is a lack of passive collaboration.

 We need tools that will help us peek over at what other people are working on without the pressure of a dedicated meeting time or update email.
 The free and open exchange of ideas is a birthplace for innovation, but we haven’t yet figured out how to create a good virtual space for this.